John Hinde Palmer: Early life

 Palmer was the son of Samuel Palmer of Dulwich Common and his wife Mary Hinde, daughter of L. Hinde.

 Career

 He was called to the bar at Lincoln's Inn in 1832 and became Queen's Counsel in 1859.
 He was a J.P. and Deputy Lieutenant of Surrey and Bencher and treasurer of Lincoln's Inn.

-Palmer stood for parliament unsuccessfully at Lincoln in 1857 and 1859 general elections and at a by-election in 1862.
+Palmer stood for parliament unsuccessfully at Lincoln in the 1857 and 1859 general elections and in a by-election in 1862.
 At the 1868 general election he was elected as a Member of Parliament (MP) for Lincoln, but lost the seat in 1874.
 He was re-elected in 1880 and held the seat until his death at the age of 75 in 1884.

 Personal life

-Palmer married Clara Maria D'eyncourt, daughter of Charles Tennyson d'Eyncourt of Bayons Manor in Lincolnshire.
-He died at St George's Square, London on 2 June 1884 and was buried at West Norwood Cemetery.
+Palmer married Clara Maria Tennyson-d'Eyncourt, daughter of Charles Tennyson-d'Eyncourt of Bayons Manor in Lincolnshire.
+He died at St George's Square, London, on 2 June 1884 and was buried at West Norwood Cemetery.